 - Health, public health and social care practitioners - use audit and governance reports to demonstrate the quality of care, as described in a quality standard, or in professional development and validation.

 - Regulators - for example, the Care Quality Commission.

-Quality standards are not mandatory but can be used in the planning and delivering of services to deliver the best possible care.
+Quality standards are not mandatory but can be used to plan and deliver services to provide the best possible care.
 They support the government's vision for a health and care system focused on delivering the best possible health outcomes.